 Human foods you should never share with your dog

-For safety, it’s best to only feed your dog with human food you know is safe.
-However, you may find somebody else has fed your dog, or your dog has helped themselves, in which case knowing which foods should be avoided is important, too.
-Whilst this list contains many of the common human foods toxic to dogs, it’s not exhaustive.
+For safety, it’s best to only feed your dog with human food you already know is safe.
+However, sometimes somebody else might feed your dog, or your hungry hound might help themselves to something in the kitchen, in which case it's helpful to know which foods should be avoided.
+While this list contains many common human foods that are toxic to dogs, it’s not exhaustive.

-Luckily, it’s becoming common knowledge that chocolate is poisonous to dogs, but there are plenty of other human foods that your dog shouldn’t be allowed to eat.
-Grapes, sultanas and raisins are now known to be toxic to dogs.
-Whilst it’s not yet known why, some dogs have suffered severe renal failure after just a couple of raisins or grapes, even if they’ve been home-grown.
+Luckily, it's becoming common knowledge that chocolate is poisonous to dogs.
+Still, there are plenty of other human foods that your dog shouldn't eat.
+Grapes, sultanas, and raisins are now known to be toxic to dogs.
+While it's not yet known why, some dogs have suffered severe kidney failure after just a couple of raisins or grapes, even if they’ve been home-grown.
 Coffee should never be fed to dogs, as they cannot process caffeine in the same way we do.

-Onions, garlic and other members of the allium family are also toxic to dogs.
-Whilst most dogs won’t be obviously ill immediately, onions damage the red blood cells and prevent them from carrying oxygen, making animals very ill after a few days.
-Macadamia nuts and walnuts also cause severe symptoms in dogs, although all nuts can potentially be dangerous thanks to their high fat content.
+Onions, garlic, chives, and other members of the allium family are also toxic to dogs.
+While most dogs won't show symptoms immediately, alliums damage the red blood cells, causing anaemia.
+The anaemia prevents them from carrying oxygen in their blood, so they are often very ill after a few days.
+Macadamia nuts and walnuts also cause severe symptoms in dogs.
+However, all nuts can potentially be dangerous, thanks to their high fat content and choking risk.

-Lastly, there are some foods that, whilst not toxic, are not recommended to feed to your dog.
-Milk and other dairy products are particularly difficult - whilst all dogs are more lactose-intolerant than humans, most will cope with a very small amount of these substances in their diet.
-Cheese is often used as a training treat, and in tiny cubes appears to be okay, as long as not too much is given, but don’t forget that it’s very, very fattening.
-Ice cream on the other hand contains far too much sugar and fat - it’s likely to cause obesity and pancreatitis and isn’t recommended.
+Lastly, while not toxic, some foods are still not recommended to feed to your dog.
+Milk and other dairy products are complicated - while all dogs are lactose-intolerant, most will cope with a minimal amount of dairy in their diet.
+Cheese is often used as a training treat, and in tiny cubes appears to be okay, as long as not too much is given, but don't forget that it's very, very fattening.
+On the other hand, ice cream contains far too much sugar and fat - it's likely to cause obesity or even pancreatitis and isn’t recommended.

-In other words, there’s a whole range of things that are thought to be dangerous to dogs, including drinks, nuts, fruits and vegetables.
-Instead of just avoiding the things in this list, it’s far better to only feed something if you know, for a fact, that it’s safe.
+In other words, there’s a whole range of things that are thought to be dangerous to dogs, including drinks, nuts, fruits, and vegetables – far more than are included in this list.
+So, instead of just avoiding the things in this list, it’s a much better idea to only feed something if you know, for a fact, that it’s dog-safe.

 Feeding human foods to your dog

 Feeding new and different things to your dog is great for their brain, their nutrition, and your relationship.
-Just make sure that you only feed safe foods, you only feed them in tiny amounts, and the extra calories don’t make your dog put on weight.
-Hopefully, you can now safely enjoy giving your dog some unusual human foods to try.
+Just make sure that you only provide foods you are certain are safe.
+It’s also important to only feed them human food in tiny amounts and ensure that the extra calories don’t make your dog put on weight.
+Now that you have more information, you can enjoy giving your dog some human foods to try without worrying about whether or not they are safe.

 Get the best advice, tips and top tech for your beloved Pets